Britain's NHS Test and Trace reducing size of contact tracing workforce

 There were 15 new deaths recorded within 28 days of a positive test, compared to the 22 deaths recorded on Thursday.

-Britain will buy 60 million more doses of Pfizer/BioNTech's (PFE.N), vaccine, health minister Matt Hancock said earlier this week, in a deal that more than doubles the country's supply of the shot ahead of a booster programme later this year.
+Britain will buy 60 million more doses of Pfizer/BioNTech’s, vaccine, health minister Matt Hancock said earlier this week, in a deal that more than doubles the country’s supply of the shot ahead of a booster programme later this year.

 Britain has now ordered a total of 100 million doses of the Pfizer vaccine, one of three COVID-19 shots being rolled out in the country.